Women in computing: 1800s

-One of the first computers for the American Nautical Almanac was Maria Mitchel.
+One of the first computers for the American Nautical Almanac was Maria Mitchell.
 Her work on the assignment was to compute the motion of the planet Venus.
 The Almanac never became a reality, but Mitchell became the first astronomy professor at Vassar.

 Ada Lovelace was the first person to publish an algorithm intended to be executed by the first modern computer, the Analytical Engine created by Charles Babbage.
 As a result, she is often regarded as the first computer programmer.
 Lovelace was introduced to Babbage's difference engine when she was 17.
 In 1840, she wrote to Babbage and asked if she could become involved with his first machine.
 By this time, Babbage had moved on to his idea for the Analytical Engine.
 A paper describing the Analytical Engine, Notions sur la machine analytique, published by L.F.
 Menabrea, came to the attention of Lovelace, who not only translated it into English, but corrected mistakes made by Menabrea.
 Babbage suggested that she expand the translation of the paper with her own ideas, which, signed only with her initials, AAL, "synthesized the vast scope of Babbage's vision."
-Lovelace imagined the kind of impact of the Analytical Engine might have on society.
+Lovelace imagined the kind of impact the Analytical Engine might have on society.
 She drew up explanations of how the engine could handle inputs, outputs, processing and data storage.
 She also created several proofs to show how the engine would handle calculations of Bernoulli Numbers on its own.
 The proofs are considered the first examples of a computer program.
 Lovelace downplayed her role in her work during her life, for example, in signing her contributions with AAL so as not be "accused of bragging."

 After the Civil War in the United States, more women were hired as human computers.
 Many were war widows looking for ways to support themselves.
 Others were hired when the government opened positions to women because of a shortage of men to fill the roles.